Living With Vasculitis

 For any other types of vaccination it is essential to question the need or reason for these.
 You should ascertain what they contain and discuss any concerns with the GP.

-It is now annual flu jabs time for 2013/14.
+Autumn is the annual flu jabs time.
 Here is some information which you may find helpful.

 Important: We would advise that, if you are in any doubt about whether it is appropriate for you to have the vaccine or if you are currently unwell or flaring, then you should first check with your GP and/or consultant for advice and guidance.